www.kevinrdshepherd.info

 This was deliberate segregation for dubious reasons, with Franciscus contriving behind her back a stigma which she was unable to openly confront because of management tactics.
 His attitude does not fit rational standards.
 Franciscus was the major source of the distorted profile of my mother that became current within the Findhorn Foundation.
 It was this man who had formerly blocked her associate membership.

-3.2 Significant Dissidents
+2. Significant Dissidents

 Much of the earlier correspondence is detailed in the book by Stephen Castro that was published at Forres in 1996.
 The volume was entitled Hypocrisy and Dissent within the Findhorn Foundation.
 The response of the Foundation staff to this book was irrational and proscribing.
-It was unofficially banned by them.
+The content was unofficially banned by them.
 That book depicted in detail the events of preceding years concerning my mother and other dissidents and victims of the Foundation.

 Jill Rathbone